BeScala/AkkaNetworkPingReference/README.md

 You might extend ```AkkaNetworkPing``` by:

 - Implementing retrying the sending of ```Ping``` messages in case no (```Response```) is replied within a certain time.
+- Keep track of the number of ping requests, actual pings sent, number of timeouts.
+- Report of the stats by extending the stats command
 - Implement ```Pinger```, ```PingerWorker``` and ```PingServer``` using Akka FSM
 - Adding more tests...
 - Experiment with ```ask```/```pipeTo```
+- ...

 Some excellent Akka books to read: